 Obviously there are some people who would say that we are gaming the system.
 Their argument may be that the credit card bonuses are meant to secure long-term customers, not to provide some extra cash to take my family to Applebee’s.
 Some may feel that we are just using the banks for our own gain.

 I don’t see it that way at all.
 Actually, to a certain extent, some of their strategies have worked.
-For instance, I plan on keeping my Chase Sapphire Preferred card because it has no foreign transaction fees.
-I have also found that this particular Chase card comes with great customer service.
+For instance, I plan on keeping the perkier card because it has no foreign transaction fees.
+I have also found that this particular card comes with great customer service.
 Calling the 1-800 number on the card quickly connects me with a real, live person at any hour of the day or night.
 I would have never tried the card if not for the sign-up bonus.
-So, in that respect, I feel that Chase did earn a long-term customer.
+So, in that respect, I feel that the issuer did earn a long-term customer.

 I also definitely do not feel bad that I never pay interest.
 For every person like me who pays their balance in full every month, there are far too many people making the minimum payment.
 Additionally, banks earn money from retailers just because they choose to take credit cards as payment.
 Simply put, when I spend $100 at the grocery store, they have to pay the credit card company a certain percentage of my order.

-In the past two months, we have moved our spending from Chase to Citibank and are now working on our Citibank Premier Card.
+In the past two months, we have moved our spending from those cards to another issuer’s premium card.
 Their new offer of “Spend $2,000 in 3 months and earn $250 in gift cards” was just too good to pass up…especially with Christmas just around the corner.
 Since we will put our gas, groceries, and our entire Christmas shopping budget on the card, we will easily reach the spending requirement and, thus, reap the rewards.

 Chasing reward deals certainly isn’t for everyone.
 However, it has definitely made a difference in our bottom line.
 It has provided us with some extra money that doesn’t have to be accounted for.
 I can spend our rewards on gifts or something fun and not feel like I have sacrificed what is important to us.
 And now that we are completely out of consumer debt, I am actually finding that using credit cards helps us stay on budget.
-Chase and Citibank both have websites that make it quick and easy to track what I have spent and where.
+Both of the issuers have websites that make it quick and easy to track what I have spent and where.